blixai/docs/commands/scripts.md

 ## Api Script
-Creates file and Axios functions for a resource.
+Creates a file with Axios functions for a resource.
 When run this will create a file with the name of the resource plus Data.js.
 So a resource name of user will be userData.js.
 For separation of concerns we provide the ```src/api``` folder for all frontend projects.